rosudrag/PortofolioKasia/content/index.md

 I am currently available for hire for playing flute at all kinds of events in the vicinity of **Manchester, UK**.

-Also available to accompany me is Jacek Serafin, professional pianist.
+A professional pianist is also available to accompany me.